 Each person will have an individual room with private bath.
 Bedding, pillows, and towels are provided.

-Sophomore through senior students, graduate students, and Marquette faculty & staff.
+Sophomore through senior students, graduate students, alumni, and Marquette faculty & staff.

 Jesuit Retreat House